 A geomancer casts geomancy spells which are drawn from the geomancer spell list.
-A geomancer begins play with 2 1st level geomancy spells of her choice.
-At each new geomancer level, she gains one new spell of any spell level or levels that she can cast (based on her new geomancer level).
+A geomancer begins play with 3 1st level geomancy spells of her choice.
+The geomancer also selects a number of additional 1st-level spells equal to her Wisdom modifier to add to her list of spells.
+Each time a character attains a new geomancer level, she gains two spells of her choice to add to her list of spells.
+The two free spells must be of spell levels she can cast.
 Like most mages, a geomancer can find or purchase scrolls with spells to add to her repertoire.

 To learn or cast a spell, the geomancer must have a Wisdom score equal to at least 10 + the spell level (Wis 11 for 1st-level spells, Wis 12 for 2nd-level spells, and so forth).
 The Difficulty Class for a saving throw against a geomancer’s spell is 10 + the spell level + the geomancer’s Wisdom modifier.
 In addition, a geomancer gains additional MP for having a high attribute (Wisdom—see Table: Bonus MP per Day (by Spell Level) on the MP System page).